rahuldshetty/viper/docs/datatypes/string.md

 - Strings are mutable by nature.
 - You can only update a single character at once in the string.
 - You can use the range selector operator [start:end] to extract a substring.
 This will return another string object starting at index "start" and ending at index "end-1".
 (Convention similar to Python).
+- Strings can process escape characters starting with \.
+For e.g, "Hello\nThere" will be processed in 2 lines.

 ## Example